The Armory Show announces its curators for the 2023 Platform and Focus sections and the Curatorial Leadership Summit.

 Curated by Eva Respini, Platform will be dedicated to large-scale installations and site-specific works under the theme of Rewriting Histories.
 The section will center on artists who expand or challenge the canon of art, history, or culture.
 Platform will examine how artists respond to the limits of official archives and narratives by using storytelling and speculative narration as a means of addressing history’s erasures and omissions.
 Encompassing a polyphonic approach to sculpture and installation, this section considers artists and geographies previously overlooked or marginalized; artists thinking and working in communal dialogue; self-taught artists; artists working within traditions of craft and hand-made processes; and spiritual and healing-based practices.

-Before joining the ICA as Barbara Lee Chief Curator in 2015, Eva Respini was Curator at the Museum of Modern Art for over a decade.
+Before joining Vancouver Art Gallery as the Deputy Director and Director of Curatorial Programs, Eva Respini was Barbara Lee Chief Curator at the ICA after acting as Curator at the Museum of Modern Art for over a decade.
 Respini was curator and co-commissioner for the 2022 U.S. Pavilion’s historic presentation of Simone Leigh in the 59th International Art Exhibition of La Biennale di Venezia.
-She is currently organizing the first mid-career survey of Simone Leigh’s work, opening at the ICA in April 2023, before its tour across the country.
+She organized the first mid-career survey of Simone Leigh’s work, which opened at the ICA in April 2023, before its tour across the country.
 Specializing in global contemporary art and image-making practices, Respini has organized at the ICA such critically acclaimed group exhibitions as Art in the Age of the Internet, 1989 to Today (2018); When Home Won’t Let You Stay: Migration through Contemporary Art (2019); and ambitious solo presentations such as Deana Lawson (2021); Firelei Báez (2021); John Akomfrah: Purple (2019) and Huma Bhabha (2019).
 Respini has been a visiting lecturer, critic, and speaker at a number of universities, and currently teaches at Harvard University's Graduate School of Design.
 She has published numerous books and catalogues and her writing appears in museum publications and periodicals.

 Curated by Candice Hopkins, Focus will be dedicated to solo- and dual-artist presentations that center on emergent and established voices whose work is often decidedly outside the mainstream, including those who draw on cultural connections to tether material, image, and form in unexpected ways.
 The section will examine how artists have a way of uncovering hidden histories and little-known narratives.
 For many of these artists, history is a material like any other, one made malleable and porous, open to speculation as well as fabulation.